zjunlp/IEPile/README.md

 ### 3.4LoRA Fine-tuning

 > Important Note: All the commands below should be executed within the `IEPile` directory.
 For example, if you want to run the fine-tuning script, you should use the following command: `bash ft_scripts/fine_llama.bash`.
 Please ensure your current working directory is correct.
+> Please make sure that each entry in the training/validation files includes the `instruction`, `output` fields.